TianpeiLuke/nlp-pipeline/slipbox/pipeline_examples/README.md

 This directory contains documentation for the various pipeline examples in the MODS_BSM system.
 Each markdown file provides a detailed description of a specific pipeline, including its steps, connections between steps, and input/output relationships.

+> **New Feature**: A new template-based approach for building pipelines is now available.
+See the [Pipeline Builder](../pipeline_builder/README.md) documentation for details on how to use the template system to simplify pipeline creation and automatically handle connections between steps.

 ## Available Pipelines

 ### XGBoost Pipelines